CS677-Labs/Lab-1-The_Bazaar/README.md

 # Lab-1-The_Bazaar
-Peer to Peer system for creating an online bazaar
+Peer to Peer system for an online bazaar